Security

 conn = opteryx.connect(permissions=user_permissions)

 In this code, we define a user_roles variable containing the roles assigned to a user and a role_permissions dictionary mapping each role to its permissions.
-The accumulated permissions for a user are computed and stored in the permissions variable.
+The accumulated permissions for a user are computed and stored in the user_permissions variable.

 Permissions can also be set using the short-form query API: